Into the Woods

 For several days, I worked with a group of 9-to-12-year-old children from a local primary school.
 It was early spring, sunny but still quite cold, so we kept our winter coats on.

 Together, we made our way through the woods in a cheerful little parade.
 After walking for about 20 minutes, we reached a clearing with picnic tables and benches.
-This would be our workspace for the day.
+This would be our workspace for the days ahead.

 Capturing the Invisible